system-pclub/GFuzz/README.md

 ```

-If any bugs are found from any programs above, GCatch would have the following output format.
+If any bugs found from any programs above, GCatch would output a bug report similar to the following format.

 ``` bash
 Successfully built whole program.
 Now running checkers